 On my first visit to Galway a few years back, I only stopped long enough to pick up a rental car and drive to Ashford Castle.
-This year’s visit I was able to enjoy more of the city with a city break stay at the Radisson Blue Hotel & Spa Galway.
+This year’s visit I was able to enjoy more of the city with a city break stay at the Galmont Hotel & Spa, formerly the Radisson Blue Hotel & Spa Galway.

 After leaving our favorite Irish hotel, Harvey’s Point Hotel in Donegal, we set out to explore the County Galway and its barren fields, rugged coastline, stone-walled fields, stark mountain ranges, and vast boglands.
 After that, our CIE Tours chauffeur Liam drove us into Galway, a harbor city on Ireland’s west coast.

 Although enjoyable, we were exhausted after a full day of exploring the Wild Atlantic Way.
-When we pulled up to the Radisson Blue Hotel & Spa Galway, we needed a break.
+When we pulled up to the Galmont Hotel & Spa (formerly the Radisson Blue Hotel & Spa Galway), we needed a break.

 Arrival at the Radisson Blu Hotel & Spa Galway

 We stepped into a busy lobby on our late Saturday afternoon arrival.
 Many guests milled around, sipping cocktails in the lobby and getting ready to step out to enjoy their city break.
 This Galway hotel has location wrapped up in a nice package with its city centre convenience — and even includes complimentary parking.

 Located on the “edge” of Galway city, guests are literally about a 10-minute walk to restaurants, traditional pubs with live music, shopping and nightlife including the Latin Quarter.

 The lobby is large and full of light and just beyond guests catch glimpses of the sea views behind the hotel.
 The hotel is situated on the edge of Lough Atalia and overlooking Galway Bay.